Sampling the World

 Fig 6: Quantization

-In theory, N unique samples can be represented using n bits iff \(2^{n} \geq N\).
-In this example there are 20 samples.
-If we consider representation of all these samples, it will require 5 bits per sample as \(2^{4}< N<2^{5}\).
-With 8 level quantization, there are only 8 unique samples which can further be represented using 3 bits per sample.
+In theory, N unique samples can be represented using n bits if \(2^{n} \geq N\).
+In this example, there are 20 samples.
+If we consider the representation of all these samples, it will require 5 bits per sample as \(2^{4}< N<2^{5}\).
+With 8-level quantization, there are only 8 unique samples which can be represented using 3 bits per sample.
 This saves 40% memory usage.

 Example: Audio Recording